Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Review of Gaussian Sum-Rules

-Although both the gluonic and ($I=0$) quark diagonal correlation functions are probes of scalar hadronic states, those states which have a more significant overlap with the gluonic current should predominate in \eqref{glue_corr}, while those states which are dominantly of a quark ($q\bar q$) nature should be more significant in \eqref{quark_corr}.
-A mixed state with substantial gluonic and quark components ({\it i.e.}\ a state that overlaps with both the gluonic and quark currents) should self-consistently appear in an analysis of both correlation functions.
-In particular, prediction of mass-degenerate states from the QCD sum-rule analysis associated with these two correlation functions is indicative of a mixed state.
+where $Q^2\equiv -q^2$.
+Although both correlation functions are probes of scalar mesons, those states which have a more significant overlap with the gluonic current should predominate in \eqref{glue_corr}; those states which are dominantly of a non-strange quark ($q\bar q$) nature should be more significant in \eqref{quark_corr}.
+A mixed state with substantial gluonic and quark components ({\it i.e.,} a state that couples to both the gluonic and quark currents) should self-consistently appear in an analysis of both correlation functions.
+In particular, independent predictions of identical-mass states from QCD sum-rule analyses of both~(\ref{glue_corr}) and~(\ref{quark_corr}) would be indicative of mixing.
+Note that the currents are simply probes of the actual hadronic spectrum and do not impose a particular interpretation on the states: any state that has non-strange $\bar q q$ content would be probed by $J_q$, and any state with gluonic content would be probed by $J_g$ regardless of any additional content ({\it e.g.,} $s\bar s $) in the states.